Fast and easy access to counselling services! No appointment or referral needed for a one-time counselling session.

 - Assistance is provided on a first-come, first-served basis.

 - No appointment necessary.
+Same day registration.

 - No screening or referral required.

-- Even if you are currently on our waiting list for one of our programs, you may come in for a single-session therapy.
+- Even if you are currently on our waiting list for one of our programs, you may come in for single-session therapy.

 Mental Health and Addiction Regional Centre